armsultan/kubernetes-ingress-lab/Deploy_test_application.md

+1. Review the the `deployments/cafe-app/cafe-app.yml`manifest file

+Noteworthy points about the `cafe-app.yml` manifest:

-1. Review the the manifest file `deployments/cafe-app/cafe-app.yml`.
-You can see the deployment and services for both the **coffee** and **tea** application in the **cafe** `namespace`.
-These sections are separated by the `---` characters which  indicates the start of a document.
+* It contains both Deployment and Service specification in the same file for **coffee** and **tea** applications

+* They are deployed in the **cafe** `namespace`
+*  These sections are separated by the `---` characters which  indicates the start of a document.
 All YAML files can optionally begin with `---` and end with `...`  to indicates the start and end of a document.